hashicorp/design-system/website/docs/about/overview.md

 ## What is a design system?

-A design system is a set of guidelines, standards, assets, and processes to help organizations rapidly design, build, and consistently deploy products.
+A design system is a set of guidelines, standards, assets, and processes to help organizations design, build, and deploy products rapidly and consistently.

 Design systems are often equated with a UI kit or component library.
 In reality, an effective design system spans the entire lifecycle of a product, from ideation to iteration and everything in between.